emperor-katax/AI_Basic_UE54/README.md

 Blueprint Actor<br>

-<h4>This project is designed for teaching game application development with Unreal Engine, by demonstration a free to use functional prototype.<br>The project template is optimized to reduce size of zip-file.<br> </h4>
+<h4>This project is designed for teaching application development with Unreal Engine, by demonstration a free to use functional prototype.<br>The project template is optimized to reduce size of zip-file.<br> </h4>

 Enjoy .. : ] ,,